1. IMPORTANT NOTICE

 The electronic money in your Accounts is protected by a bank guarantee (the Bank Guarantee).
 The Bank Guarantee is issued by an Australian authorised deposit-taking institution (the Issuer) in favour of Global Loan Agency Services Australia Nominees Pty Ltd (the Trustee or GLAS) who holds the benefit of the Bank Guarantee on trust for all Account holders.
 At any point in time, the amount guaranteed under the Bank Guarantee will be larger than the aggregate electronic money account balances of all Account holders, In the event of Revolut Australia’s insolvency, you will be able to make a written demand to the Trustee for the payment of the electronic money balance held in your Account.

-The information in this PDS does not take into account your objectives, financial situation or needs.
-Before acting on the information in this PDS, you should consider its appropriateness having regard to your circumstances.
+The information in this PDS is general information only and does not take into account your objectives, financial situation or needs.
+Before acting on the information in this PDS, you should consider its appropriateness having regard to your circumstances and obtain professional advice.

 The information in this PDS is up to date at the time of preparation but can change from time to time.
 A change to this information which is not materially adverse may be communicated by making the updated PDS available on the Revolut website at https://www.revolut.com/en-AU/.

 My Revolut account

 2. ABOUT THE REVOLUT ACCOUNT

 The Revolut Account is an account which records the electronic money issued to you in exchange for money Revolut Australia receives from you (otherwise known as stored value) when you open the account or top it up later.

 You can apply for a Revolut Account through the Revolut app.
 You must meet the eligibility requirements set out in the Personal Terms.

 Once you have stored value in your account you'll be able to use our services.
 For example, you can do the following: